yxuansu/OpenAlpaca/README.md

 ## 2. Download OpenLLaMA checkpoints:

-Before training OpenAlpaca, please manually downloading the checkpoints of OpenLLaMA from huggingface and put the downloaded files in the
+Before training OpenAlpaca, please manually downloading the checkpoints of OpenLLaMA from huggingface and place the downloaded files in the [./openllama_ckpt](./openllama_ckpt) directory.

 ## 2.